det-lab/unix-tips/docs/10_script_example.md

 ```bash
 nano reformat-folder.sh
 ```
-> We're also going to have the shell print statements with `echo` for every step so if we encounter an error we'll know at which point the error occurs.
+>NOTE: When first creating a code it's useful to print statements (using `echo` for shell) for every step.
+This is makes it easier to find at what step an error occurs if you run into one.
 ```bash
 #! /usr/bin/bash